nodejs/node/doc/api/fs.md

     description: This API is no longer experimental.
   - version: v10.1.0
     pr-url: https://github.com/nodejs/node/pull/20504
-    description: The API is accessible via `require('node:fs').promises` only.
+    description: The API is accessible via `require('fs').promises` only.
 -->

 The `fs/promises` API provides asynchronous file system methods that return